JeffML/the_blog/content/posts/2020-01-15-organizing-graphql-mutations-revisited.md

 Notice that the message waits for any existing Promise to finish.
 If you recall, the Promise invoked in the constructor is resolved immediately, so `this.promise.then(...) will execute instantaneously if it is the first mutation invoked.

 The outer msg() function also returns a Promise.
-It is written in a way to behave asychronously, resolving only when the specified wait time has expired.
+It is written in a way to behave asynchronously, resolving only when the specified wait time has expired.
 This will come in handing during testing, as you will see.

-The Schema
+## The Schema

 The GraphQL schema is pretty basic:

 ```
 type Query {
   noop: String!